ucsd-cse230-np/web/project.md

 - *unit testing:* the project should pass unit tests that are implemented either manually or using [quickcheck](https://hackage.haskell.org/package/QuickCheck).
 - *presentation:* make sure to clearly present your goals and your implementation.

-### Milestone 1: Registration and Proposal
+### Milestone 1: Team Registration

+Fill out a google form (to be shared) identifying your team members.

+### Milestone 2: Proposal

-1. Create a `github` repository for your project with a `README.md` that describes your proposed application and its goals in 300 words.
+Create a `github` repository for your project with a `README.md` that describes your proposed application and its goals in 300 words.

-2. Fill up a google form (to be shared) linking your project and team members.

-### Milestone 2: Updates
+### Milestone 3: Updates

 Update your `README` with